htevilili-1991/Smartsheet_Clone/README.md

 ## Getting Started

-To get the project up and running, you will need to have Docker and Docker Compose installed.
+To get the project up and running locally, you will need to have Python, Node.js, PostgreSQL, and Redis installed on your system.

+### Backend Setup

 1.  **Clone the repository:**
     ```bash